 Founder and President

-Josephine is a passionate health care advocate with over 10 years of community experience in the field of tobacco control.
-She has worked with youth, train-the-trainer women infant and children programs, and low socio-economic populations in Brooklyn, Staten Island and Manhattan.
+Josephine is a passionate health care advocate with nearly 20 years of nonprofit experience.
+She has worked with youth, train-the-trainer women infant and children programs, and on tobacco control/addiction work in Brooklyn, Staten Island and Manhattan.
 Prior to working in the nonprofit field, she utilized her marketing skills in various positions in corporate America such as The Economist and several large New York City advertising agencies.